bunnyhawk/rhigdon-blog/src/posts/email-aws.md

 ---
-title: Sending an Email with Nodemailer, AWS and Serverless
+title: Sending an Email with Nodemailer, AWS Lambda, and Serverless
-date: '2020-10-16'
+date: '2020-10-18'
 tags:
   - javascript
   - back-end
   - node
   - serverless
   - aws
+  - aws lambda
   - blog
 ---

-I spent the last few months helping organize an especially heavy project with some new friends called [Remembering Covid-19](https://www.rememberingcovid19.co/).
+I spent the last few months helping organize an especially heavy project with some new friends called [Remembering COVID-19](https://www.rememberingcovid19.co/).
 It's meant to serve as a digital memorial for Americans that have lost their lives due to COVID.
 I agreed to help develop it in my spare time in while in-between jobs.
 It is obviously a good cause and gave me some room to play around with some fresh technology.

 What's live is actually a second iteration entirely.
-The original was a React SPA.
+The original was a React [SPA](https://en.wikipedia.org/wiki/Single-page_application).
 It worked fine, but I wasn't happy with the overall performance with so many DOM elements on the homepage.
-I realized pretty late in the game that it was all overkill for my actual needs.
+I should have realized early on that it was all overkill for my actual needs, but bad software decisions can sneak up on you like that sometimes.
 I took it as an opportunity to write some honest, top-to-bottom, back-to-basics, vanilla javascript.

 For me, the contact form was a surprisingly complicated section to build.
 I had a few basic needs that added to the complexity of the ask:
-* This was a non-profit and the budget was basically non-existent.
-Free'ish tools are a must.
+* This was a non-profit and the budget was essentially non-existent.
+Free (or at least very cheap) tools are a must.
 * I needed the form to mail to a contact alias (or a personal inbox).
-* Because we needed "proof", the form had to handle file inputs.
+* Because we needed "proof", the form had to pass along user submitted files.

 This last bullet in particular was what nixed most of the out-of-box solutions.
 Beyond that, most of the mailers (Mailgun, Sendgrid, et al.) I'd researched for this were very much overkill for my needs.
 I wasn't looking to send to an entire list of contacts and I didn't need it to be very sophisticated in terms of functionality; just pass along the details and approved file types to our alias.